AndiH/CUDA-CMake/CMake+CUDA/README.md

 If a CUDA compiler is found, this example compiles a squaring kernel `gpuSquareDemo`.
 It squares the from 0 to 9 and prints out the results (both via `printf` on the device and a `cout` on the host afterwards).

 If no CUDA compiler is found, a program named `noCUDA` is built with a sad message.

+**Hint**: Compile into a `build` directory, so you can get rid of the messy auto generated objects after testing.